xichaow/document_classification/DEPLOYMENT.md

 # Deployment Guide - Render Cloud

-This guide explains how to deploy the Document Classification System to Render cloud platform.
+This guide explains how to deploy the Document Classification System to Render cloud platform using native Python deployment.

 ## Prerequisites